suffolklibraries/sljekyll/_events/ipswich-2018-05-26-elmer-day.md

 Children and their parents/carers are invited to help us celebrate Elmer Day with stories and crafts.
 Come in your brightest clothes!

-Help us raise a new rug in the children's library by colouring in a rectangle for our giant Elmer for 50p.
+Help us raise money for a new rug in the children's library by colouring in a rectangle for our giant Elmer for 50p.